 Sweet coconut and chocolate- what’s not to like?

-Continue reading to learn more about this recipe originally published in December 2016.
+To learn more about this recipe, originally published in December 2016, keep reading.

 I really like sweetened, flaked coconut.
 There’s something about its sweetness and texture that really works for my palate.
 As for my husband- not at all.
 So, if it’s just the two of us at home (which is now most of the time), I don’t do much baking with it.
 Otherwise I’d need to eat the entire batch, and that’s not going to happen.
 However, there are ways to bake with coconut as a main ingredient: wait for the kids to come home from college or bring the baked good to the office.

 In an ideal baking situation, not only would I use flaked coconut, it also would be the star ingredient.
 That’s where these cookies come into play.
 The whole focus of the cookie is the coconut- both in texture and flavor.
 The other ingredients add to the sweetness and add a nice amount of tenderness to the cookie.

 Of course, why bake just a plain old macaroon when you can add other elements?
 For this batch I decided to give each a base of chocolate.
 Half were semi-sweet, and half were milk chocolate.
 Choose the chocolate that’s perfect for you, although I’d skip white chocolate.
 That seems far too sweet of a combination.
 With the appropriate base of chocolate, these cookies become reminiscent of Mounds and Almond Joy candy bars.

 These cookies make a nice addition to your regular cookie platter.
 As they aren’t flour-based cookies, they’ll be a nice change from the assortment of sugar, gingerbread, and chocolate chip cookies you’ll find.